 - Reduce the number of days looked after students are excluded, fixed term and permanent, and ensure that excluded students receive alternative provision from day one

-- Secure objective evidence that:
+- Have objective evidence that:

-- There is increasing student involvement in extra curricular and extension activities
+- there is increasing student involvement in extra curricular and extension activities

-- Fewer students do not have a school place at any one time
+- fewer students do not have a school place at any one time

-- The average time taken to secure a school place for a child is being reduced
+- the average time taken to secure a school place for a child is being reduced

-- The average number of school days missed per term by children is falling
+- the average number of school days missed per term by children is falling

-- The average number of school moves in any 12 week period is being reduced
+- the average number of school moves in any 12 week period is being reduced

-- The number of children who have an up to date PEP or PEP review is increasing.
+- the number of children who have an up to date PEP or PEP review is increasing.

-Key workers at the Virtual school
+Key Workers at the Virtual School

-The role of the Key Worker is as follows:
+The role of the key worker is as follows:

 - To work with schools to raise the educational attainment and aspirations of Looked After Children